hudsonkoyanagi/Socket-File-Server/README.md

 /hr

-To use, run the Runner class and the ClientGUI
+To use, run the Runner class and the ClientGUI (they are both threaded so you can run locally for testing).